L-Blondy/up-fetch/README.md

 ### ✔️ Error Handling

 By default, _up-fetch_ throws a `ResponseError` when `response.ok` is `false`. \
-The error includes extends the Error class with the followimg properties:
+The error extends the Error class with the followimg properties:

 - `status`: The HTTP status code
 - `data`: The parsed error body